Owaisalbarsha/sales-management/README.md

 Built over roughly three months.
 Honest state of things:

 **Done and working**
-All thirteen modules, the full REST surface, JWT security, reporting with Excel and Arabic PDF export, push notifications, live GPS tracking, and the offline sync push path.
+All thirteen modules, the full REST surface, JWT security, reporting with Excel and Arabic PDF export, push notifications, live GPS tracking, and offline sync.

 **Known limitations, deliberately accepted at this scope**
 - Route optimisation uses straight-line (Haversine) distance rather than real road routing, and anchors to the first stop rather than the rep's live position.
-- The sync module's push path is implemented but is not yet covered by automated tests.
 - VAT is not configurable at runtime; it would touch the invoice integrity hash and the frozen-total contract.
 - A rare race on concurrent demand orders is guarded at load time rather than eliminated.

 **What I would do next**
-Test coverage on sync, real road-network routing, and moving reports to materialised views if data volume ever justified it.
+Real road-network routing, and moving reports to materialised views if data volume ever justified it.